 Christopher J. Winfree, M.D., F.A.C.S.Assistant Professor of Neurological Surgery

-Dr. Winfree grew up in Jupiter, FL, and attended Dartmouth College where he graduated with High Honors in Chemistry.
-After completing medical school at Columbia University College of Physicians and Surgeons, he joined their Department of Neurological Surgery as a resident.
-Following residency he completed a fellowship in Peripheral Nerve Surgery in New Orleans, LA, and then a second fellowship in Functional and Stereotactic Neurosurgery in Portland, OR.
-Currently, Dr. Winfree is an Assistant Professor of Neurological Surgery at the College of Physicians and Surgeons in New York City, where he specializes in the surgical management of peripheral nerve disorders and chronic pain.
-One of his research interests is the use of peripheral nerve transfers to treat spinal cord injury.
+Dr. Winfree grew up in Jupiter, Florida, and attended Dartmouth College, where he graduated with High Honors in Chemistry.
+After completing medical school at Columbia University College of Physicians and Surgeons in New York, he joined the Department of Neurological Surgery at Columbia University as a resident.
+Following residency, he completed a fellowship in peripheral nerve surgery in New Orleans, Louisiana, and then a second fellowship in functional and stereotactic neurosurgery in Portland, Oregon.

 Learn more here: The Making of a Neurosurgeon: Dr. Christopher Winfree

 |Medical School:||Columbia University College of Physicians and Surgeons, M.D.
 1996|

 |Fellowship Training:||Peripheral Nerve Surgery, Louisiana State University Health Sciences Center, David G. Kline, M.D.